BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 ___

-Here we set up our structure for the inputs and labels for the variables we'll be changing.
+Here we set up our structure for the categories, product list and totals we'll be displaying.

 ```HTML